Hthrace/MuscleManiaGym/README.md

 - Interactive and responsive UI design.
 - Information about the gym's facilities and services.
 - Meet the trainers section with detailed profiles.
-- Class schedules and booking options.
+- Class schedules and descriptions.
 - Contact form to get in touch with the gym.

 ## Installation

 1. Clone the repository: `git clone https://github.com/Hthrace/muscleManiaGym.git`
-2. Navigate to the project directory: `cd muscleManiaGym`
+2. Navigate to the project directory: `cd MuscleManiaGym`

 ## Usage